NiclasFenton-Wiegleb/modelling-airbnbs-property-listing-dataset-/README.md

 '''

-The first challenge in this scenario is to find the best regression model that can fit the data - processed in the previous step - and predict the price per night of a listing based on the different ratings and stats (e.g. number of bedrooms) for each listing.
+The first challenge in this scenario is to find the best regression model that can fit the data - processed in the previous step - and predict the price per night of a listing, based on the different ratings and stats (e.g. number of bedrooms) for each listing.
 To do this we implement grid search.
 The file modelling.py contains a function that implements grid search from scratch (custom_tune_regression_model_hyperparameters()) and a second that makes use of the sci-kit learn GridSearchCV class (tune_regression_model_hyperparameters()).

 We provide the function with a list of dictionaries, each specifying a model class for our regression model that we want to train, as well as a range of hyperparameters associated with the model.
 The function then goes through all possible hyperparameter configurations for each model and saves the model of each type to the provided directory.
 We then return the overall best model, hyperparameters and the performance metrics of the model.